 - Under a stipulation agreement, the new owner may bring the rental unit into compliance using either the code in effect at the time the stipulation was validated or the code requirements in effect at the time the work is completed.

 The new rules do not change the properties that are currently excluded from coverage.
-The rules for mixed use buildings (for example, apartments above retail space) remain unchanged as well.
-Finally, the new rules still require compliance for properties acquired for re-sale and for properties acquired for rehabilitation (even if the properties are vacant during the renovation work), if the properties are not re-sold within one year of the transfer.
+The rules for mixed-use buildings such as apartments above retail space, remain unchanged as well.
+Finally, the new rules still require compliance for properties acquired for re-sale and for properties acquired for rehabilitation even if the properties are vacant during the renovation work, if the properties are not re-sold within one year of the transfer.